port-labs/port-docs/docs/create-self-service-experiences/set-self-service-actions-rbac/dynamic-permissions.md

 ## Complete example

 Here is an example of a permissions JSON belonging to a simple `service` blueprint.
+In this example the `scaffold_new_microservice` action can be approved only by the team leader of the user that asked to execute the action.
-Note the `scaffold_new_microservice` action (line 84):

-- The `approve` key under it contains a `policy` key which indicates that some additional logic is defined here that determines who can approve an exeution of this action.
+Note the `scaffold_new_microservice` action (**line 49**).
+The `approve` key under it contains a `policy` key which indicates that some additional logic is defined here that determines who can approve an exeution of this action.

-The `scaffold_new_microservice` action can be approved only by the team leader of the user that asked to execute the action.

 <details>
 <summary>Service permissions JSON (click to expand)</summary>